Ray of Light (song): Accolades and recognition

 "Ray of Light" is also often ranked as being one of the best songs of the 1990s.
 In 2003, Q Magazine ranked it at number 609 in its list of the "1001 Best Songs Ever".
 In 2005, the song was placed at number 401 on Blenders "The 500 Greatest Songs Since You Were Born".
 On Slant Magazine's list of the best singles of the 1990s, in which "Ray of Light" was placed 16th, a reviewer wrote that the song's "beat is restless", and that "Ray of Light" is "a standout single" due to its "emotional warmth".
+Pitchfork ranked the track as the 55th best song of the 1990s, describing it as "a Kabbalah-coded ode to divine femininity with a racing pulse, "Ray of Light" is body music for the embodied consciousness."
 Billboard placed it at number five on their ranking of Madonna's best songs, saying that it "marked a new chapter in her illustrious career".
 In another ranking for the singer's 50 Greatest Songs by Rolling Stone, "Ray of Light" attained a rank of number eight, with a writer from the magazine noting Madonna's "most powerfully sung vocals to date".
 In May 2018, Billboard ranked the top songs of 1998, ranking "Ray of Light" at number nine.
 Joe Lynch from the publication asserted that the composition "gave radio its most joyous, ebullient and life-affirming dance banger...
 Yeah, the cool kids had been raving for years, but it took a trendsetting 39-year-old mom to crack open the top 40 for what was then called electronica's eventual pop takeover."
 One month later, The Guardian listed it as Madonna's fourth best single.
 Similarly, Entertainment Weekly listed it as her fifth greatest single.

-The music video received a total of eight MTV Video Music Awards nominations in 1998, eventually winning five; for Video of the Year, Best Female Video, Best Direction, Best Editing and Best Choreography, becoming her most-winning song at the show.
+The music video received a total of eight MTV Video Music Awards nominations at the 1998 MTV Video Music Awards, eventually winning five; for Video of the Year, Best Female Video, Best Direction, Best Editing and Best Choreography, becoming her most-winning song at the show.
 It was the first time that the singer won the Video of the Year award; Madonna said she was grateful for MTV's recognition of the clip.
 At the International Dance Music Awards, it won the trophy for Best Dance Video, and at the Much Music Video Awards, the clip won the Best International Video trophy.
 Other awards was won at the 1998 Music Video Production Association ceremony, winning the category of Best Pop Video of the Year.
 The video came atop a ranking of "The Top 10 Videos That Broke The Rules", issued by MTV on the channel's 25th anniversary in August 2006.
 In 2016, Rolling Stone listed it at position two on their ranking of "Madonna's 20 Greatest Videos" with Bilge Ebiri from the publication calling it a "bold embrace of electronica that got Madonna her due at the VMAs".

-In September 2022, Pichfork ranked "Ray of Light" as the 55th best song of the 1990's, "a Kabbalah-coded ode to divine femininity with a racing pulse, “Ray of Light” is body music for the embodied consciousness."